AndreiD/Flask-Easy-Template/goodies/DoTutorial.md

 ### Introduction

 More and more people move away from using the relational databases as datastore.
 If you use relational database, SQLAlchemy is a great choice in Flask, if not, then OrientDB is a very good choice.

 Being OpenSource and having an SQL-like syntax are two very good reasons to choose it but if you'd like to learn more checkout http://www.orientechnologies.com/why-orientdb/

-This tutorial is showing you how to install OrientDb and link it to simple Flask Application.
+This tutorial is showing you **how to install OrientDb and link it to simple Flask Application**.
 For users that want more, there's a section how to implement redis on top of everything to speed things up.

 The Protein interaction networks using Graph Databases
 ![graph databases](http://upload.wikimedia.org/wikipedia/commons/b/b4/The_protein_interaction_network_of_Treponema_pallidum.png "graph databases")